Trello Review 2026 - Features, Pricing & Deals

 Trello is a project management tool that helps teams organize tasks and workflows through a visual board system.
 At its core, it uses a simple structure of boards, lists, and cards to help users track projects from start to finish.
 Think of it as a digital whiteboard where you can move sticky notes around to show progress.

 The platform shines in its flexibility, working equally well for personal to-do lists or complex team projects.
 Teams can create boards for different projects, add members, set due dates, and attach files directly to tasks.
-What makes it particularly useful is how it adapts to various work styles, whether you're planning an event, tracking sales leads, or managing content calendars.
+What makes it useful is how it adapts to different work styles, whether you're planning an event, tracking sales leads, managing content calendars, or handling software development sprints.

-When it comes to features, Trello offers automation tools to handle repetitive tasks, multiple view options to visualize work, and integrations with popular apps like Slack and Google Drive.
-The free version includes essential features for small teams, while paid plans unlock advanced capabilities like timeline views and unlimited boards.
+Trello now includes AI capabilities that can summarize meeting notes, generate cards from emails and Slack messages, and extract action items automatically.
+You'll find automation tools through Butler to handle repetitive tasks, multiple view options to visualize work, and integrations with popular apps like Slack, Google Drive, and Microsoft Teams.
+The free version includes essential features for small teams, while paid plans unlock capabilities like timeline views and unlimited boards.

 Online Reviews (Last 6 Months Summarised)